spotlightpa/sourcesdb/content/people/ty-redden.md

 {
   "honorific": "Dr.",
   "pronoun": "she/her/hers",
-  "bio": "Tyeshia Redden is a Derrick K. Gondwe Fellow and Assistant Professor who specializes in housing, social policy, and urban governance failures.
+  "bio": "Tyeshia Redden is a Derrick K. Gondwe Fellow and Assistant Professor at Gettysburg College who specializes in housing, social policy, and urban governance failures.
 Professor Redden holds a B.A. in Political Science and a M.S. in Urban Studies & Planning from Armstrong Atlantic State University and Savannah State University respectively.
 A University of Florida graduate, she holds a Ph.D. in Design, Construction, and Planning.
 Her work considers how race, class, gender, and sexuality influence the lived urban experiences of residents.
 In particular, Professor Redden examines the role of scholar-activists in combating social inequalities and the experiences of marginalized residents in vulnerable or informal communities.", "layout": "person",
   "keywords": [
     "Race",